 Explaining Our Crowns

-Q. I was wondering about the crowns that we can earn.
+I was wondering about the crowns that we can earn.
 Why do we want to get them?
 How can we get them?
 When will we give them to God?
 Will everyone have them or will some have none?

-A. After we’re saved, we have the opportunity to win rewards, or crowns, which will be presented to us immediately after the Rapture.
+After we’re saved, we have the opportunity to win rewards, or crowns, which will be presented to us immediately after the Rapture.
 (1 Cor.
 4:5) Jesus Himself will make the presentation in what will be the biggest awards ceremony ever in the history of mankind.

 The New Testament lists five categories in which crowns will be awarded to qualified believers.

 These crowns are identified as the Everlasting Crown (Victory) in 1 Cor 9:25, the Crown of the Soul Winner in Phil 4:1 and 1 Thes 2:19, the Crown of Righteousness in 2 Tim 4:8, the Crown of Life in James 1:12 and Rev 2:10, and the Crown of Glory in 1 Peter 5:4.
-You can read more on how we get them and why by reading “How To Win Your Crowns.
+You can read more about how we get them and why by reading “How To Win Your Crowns”.